vikhola/vikhola/docs/guides/parsing.md

 })
 ```

 Exactly for parsing purposes application provides a special event called [`kernel.parse`][parsing_event], which fires immediately after `kernel.request`.
-This is the only place where can the request body can be actually changed.
+This is the only place where the request body can be actually changed.
 During another handlers, the request body will be read-only.

 ```js
 // GET / HTTP/1.1